 “I realized later, he did that to make sure I would go back without him,” Laura explains.
 “The Parkway became part of us, and it gives me great comfort now.”

 If you would like to make a gift in honor or memory of a love one, click here.
-We will send a card announcing your donation.

 This article is published in our 2018-2019 Annual Report.